alexmc2/movie_recommendations/README.md

 ![In Progress](https://img.shields.io/badge/Status-In%20Progress-yellow)

-This repo is the early stages of a movie recommendation app that will use OpenAI's embeddings to calculate relatedness between films and make recommendations based on them
+This repo is the ~~early~~ middle stages of a movie recommendation app that will use OpenAI's embeddings to calculate relatedness between films and make recommendations based on them.

+I was inspired to make this app while watching a Colt Steel Udemy tutorial on OpenAI text embeddings where a sample of film data was used.
+I thought it would be a fun and interesting challenge to expand on this idea with a much larger dataset and a frontend user interface.
+I used scripts to collect the data for the top 10,000 films on IMDB and embedded this into the vector database using OpenAI's text-embedding-ada-002 model.

-The backend will be built with Python (Flask), and ~~Vite~~ Next.js will be used for the frontend.
-I'll be using Chroma to store the embeddings due to it's easy integration with OpenAI.
+The backend is built with Python (Flask), and ~~Vite~~ Next.js is used for the frontend.
+I've used Chroma vector database to store the embeddings due to it's easy integration with OpenAI.

 The app will be deployed using AWS.

-I've collected and embedded the movie data (IMDB's top 10,000) into the Chroma vector database.
+I've also uploaded the film data to Amazon RDS (an SQL database) and this data is used to make image cards on the frontend.

-Here's an interesting 2D visualisation of the embeddings created by OpenAI's text-embedding-ada-002 model.
+Here's an interesting 2D visualisation of the embeddings created by the text-embedding-ada-002 model.
 This graph represents the top 10,000 films on IMDB which have been clustered together based on relatedness between the films.

 ![Screenshot1](https://user-images.githubusercontent.com/119585058/276747742-863f7472-28fe-498b-ba43-cde8429f6f24.png)